Recreational drug use in Kenya: Social stigma

 According to the study, the stigma of drug use can impede women's access to healthcare.
 Some women shared their concerns that being identified as a drug user would influence the quality of their interactions with healthcare workers, as certain workers would question the reason and method by which they should provide for the drug users.
-Some also opted to hide their identities to ensure that they would receiving proper care.
+Some also opted to hide their identities to ensure that they would receive proper care.